 Example: the standard treatment for seizures is anticonvulsant medication and if it doesn't work, a second medication is added.
 If these don't work, surgery may be the next option.
 One of the surgical procedures removes an entire section of the brain, and up to half of the brain can be removed, depending on what part of the brain is affected.

-We believe a food trial should ideally be done before medical care when there is no emergency.
+A food trial, in our opinion, should ideally be done before medical care when there is no emergency.
 Food is safe and is also inexpensive.
 Most patients don't know there's a food connection to many of their symptoms.

 Our goal is to use food to help you feel good, sleep well, experience an alert and focused brain, and even help you address everyday stresses with an even temperament.
 We want you to eat food that you enjoy, that tastes good and is affordable and is practical for your family.
 If your symptoms start to go away, and you start to feel better, your bonus is that your entire lifestyle can improve.